A local immigrant rights group estimates at least nine people were detained by federal officials in immigration raids in Long Beach on Sunday.

 Telephone lines for both car washes were not in operation Monday.

-More raids like this have been popping up across the region in the past week, despite a court ruling temporarily blocking immigration authorities from using race, ethnicity, language or place of employment as a basis for suspected violation of immigration laws.
+More raids like this have been popping up across the region in the past week, despite a court ruling temporarily blocking immigration authorities from using race, ethnicity, language or place of employment as the basis for suspected violation of immigration laws.

 The government has asked the U.S. Supreme Court to reverse that injunction, in which a federal judge found that roving immigration patrols likely violated people’s Fourth Amendment rights against unreasonable searches and seizures.